 Training Placement (TP) team was looked after by a single person and designated person was not assigned for training.
 The Institute realized the importance of industry relevant training in addition to the University prescribed curriculum and the decentralization of TP team was done by introducing training officers in the team.
-The role of training officers is to identify the industry relevant skill sets, shortlisting the training through external resource personnel (if training by the faculty members is not possible) conducting the various training activities into the campus As a result, more than 520 students underwent industrial training in AY 2018-19.
+The role of training officers is to identify the industry relevant skill sets, shortlisting the training through external resource personnel (if training by the faculty members is not possible) conducting the various training activities into the campus As a result, more than 520 students underwent industrial training in AY 2018-19 and 2019-20.
 Structured efforts were made by TP team to provide training for higher education.
 Industry specific training was started by giving due consideration to job as well as interview requirements.
 Institute succeed in continuing the relationships with CSR partners proving soft skill training to the students at free of cost.
 Continual efforts of training coordinator helped institute in improving the placement standards of the Institute.
-Placement team had also succeed to improve the median salary for students from 1.6 in AY-2016-17 to 2.2 lakhs in AY 2018-19.
-Another decentralization was done by functionalizing the posts of Dean Academics, Dean faculty, Dean RD and Faculty In-charge Student affairs.
-Responsibilities assigned to these roles are as follows Dean Academics: - To Conceive, Implement and upgrade Student centric, outcome based education systems in consultation with stakeholders which should reflect through students' results, students' academic achievements, Results of technical capability tests, interviews taken by employers during placement drives.
-Dean RD:- To create vibrant research environment in Institute by promoting research culture, institutionalizing research policies, motivating students faculties to undertake innovative projects which should result in increased Intellectual Property rights/or higher amount of Research Grants/or New Product design development/or good quality research publications /or establishment of start-ups by students.
-Dean
+Even during the tough times of Covid 19, institute succeed in placing 206 students based on the education and training provided by the institute.
+Placement team had also succeed to improve the median salary for students from 1.6 in AY-2016-17 to 3.2 lakhs in AY 2019-20.
+Another decentralization was done by functionalizing the posts of Dean

-Faculty: To improve competency levels of existing faculty members by identifying needs of professional training required by them, by scrutinizing faculty performances, by increasing moral of faculty members with the help of well-defined, transparent promotional and rewarding systems which shall result in higher retention rate of competent faculties and improved performance levels of available faculties.
+Academics, Dean faculty, Dean RD and Faculty In-charge Student affairs.
+Responsibilities assigned to these roles are as follows Dean Academics:- To Conceive, Implement and upgrade Student centric, outcome based education systems in consultation with stakeholders which should reflect through students' results, students' academic achievements, Results of technical capability tests, interviews taken by employers during placement drives.
+Dean RD:- To create vibrant research environment in Institute by promoting research culture, institutionalizing research policies, motivating students faculties to undertake innovative projects which should result in increased Intellectual Property rights/or higher amount of Research Grants/or New Product design development/or good quality research publications /or establishment of startups by students.
+Dean Faculty: To improve competency levels of existing faculty members by identifying needs of professional training required by them, by scrutinizing faculty performances, by increasing moral of faculty members with the help of well-defined, transparent promotional and rewarding systems which shall result in higher retention rate of competent faculties and improved performance levels of available faculties.
 Faculty In-charge Student Affairs: To design execute student-centric extra-curricular activities by identifying needs, allowing students to organize cultural social events, making them to participate in cultural social events and by allowing them to become a part of Institute's various decision making bodies which shall result in imbibing leadership organizing skills in to the students, taking stage fear out from students' mind, promotion of students' creativity and sensitizing students toward social responsibilities.